KewkLW/Blender-video_import/README.md

-# Change to Video Size Add-on for Blender Sequencer
+# Video Size Add-on for Blender Sequencer

 This add-on for Blender Sequencer allows you to easily set the output properties of your video or image sequence to match the dimensions of your input video.
 It adds a new menu item to the Sequencer menu, under "Add".